If there’s one thing I’ve learned about Clevelanders in the time I’ve been running this blog, it’s this: CLEVELAND LOVES CHRISTMAS.

 Wild Winter Lights is designed as a walk-through event, but they’re also offering a drive-thru option on specific nights.

-How much: Walk-through tickets are $19 for Zoo members and $22 for non-members if purchased in advance.
-Drive-through tickets are $57 per car for Zoo members and $66 per car for non-members.
+How much: Tickets are $19 for Zoo members and $22 for non-members if purchased in advance.
+Drive-through tickets are $45 per car for Zoo members and $55 per car for non-members.
 It’s highly recommended that you book your timed tickets in advance.
 You can buy them here.

 Drive-thru Christmas lights